underscoreio/essential-scala/src/pages/sequencing/modelling-data.md

 #### Generics versus Traits

 Sum types and product types are general concepts that allow us to model almost any kind of data structure.
-We have seen two methods of writing these types -- traits and generics -- when should we consider using each?
+We have seen two methods of writing these types---traits and generics---when should we consider using each?

 <div class="solution">
 Ultimately the decision is up to us.
 Different teams will adopt different programming styles.
 However, we look at the properties of each approach to inform our choices:

-Inheritance-based approaches -- traits and classes -- allow us to create permanent data structures with specific types and names.
+Inheritance-based approaches---traits and classes---allow us to create permanent data structures with specific types and names.
 We can name every field and method and implement use-case-specific code in each class.
 Inheritance is therefore better suited to modelling significant aspects of our programs that are re-used in many areas of our codebase.

-Generic data structures -- `Tuples`, `Options`, `Eithers`, and so on -- are extremely broad and general purpose.
+Generic data structures---`Tuples`, `Options`, `Eithers`, and so on---are extremely broad and general purpose.
 There are a wide range of predefined classes in the Scala standard library that we can use to quickly model relationships between data in our code.
 These classes are therefore better suited to quick, one-off pieces of data manipulation where defining our own types would introduce unnecessary verbosity to our codebase.
 </div>

 #### Folding Maybe